 Tuition and Fees

 Gardner-Webb University will make every effort to keep operating costs low while providing quality programs.
-Through the support of various affiliated organizations, private gifts from alumni, businesses, friends, and endowment earnings, Gardner-Webb is able to charge tuition which is less than the actual cost of instruction and other services.
-The University, however, reserves the right to change tuition and other charges at the beginning of the semester if such change is necessary in the judgment of the Board of Trustees.
+Through the support of various affiliated organizations, private gifts from alumni, businesses, friends, and endowment earnings, Gardner-Webb is able to charge less than the actual cost of instruction and other services.
+Tuition increases are usually implemented at the beginning of the summer; however, the University reserves the right to adjust tuition and other charges at the beginning of any semester if such adjustments are necessary in the judgment of the Board of Trustees.

 *A service charge of 2.75% will be assessed on all domestic credit/debit card payments.
 International card payments will be subject to a 4.25% service charge.

 Deferred payment plan to be found toward the bottom of the online bill.
 If charges and credits appear correct, click on the deferred payment link.
 (Print a copy of the plan before clicking on accept.)
 Submit the initial payment to the Student Accounts Office by the due date.

 GWU utilizes an online billing system; paper bills are mailed only if the student contacts the Student Accounts Office directly and specifically requests a hardcopy of the semester statement.

 It is important to review the online E-awards/eligibility section of Student Financial Aid to ensure all requirements have been completed (loan applications, loan entrance counseling, signing of the master promissory note, etc.).
 It is also important to review the charges and anticipated credits on your online bill for accuracy, for balances owed, and for payment due dates.